pan-webis-de/khmelev03/README.md

 This is a reimplementation of the approach to authorship attribution originally described in

-> D.V.
-Khmelev and W.J.
-Teahan.
+> Dmitry V. Khmelev and William J. Teahan.
 [A repetition based measure for verification of text collections and for text categorization](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.146.531&rep=rep1&type=pdf).
 In Proc. of SIGIR, pp. 104-110, 2003 [[paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.146.531&rep=rep1&type=pdf)]

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in